 “These images promoted by writing exercises, readings and essays at school stay engraved in children’s memories. […] I have the impression that [continuously looking at and sketching maps] has a strong psychological impact.”

-In a controversial article titled ‘Are the Malvinas really ours?’ published on La Nacion on the 14th February, Argentine historian Luis Alberto Romero wrote that: “We have outlined [the frontiers of the Argentine territory] so many times at school that we ended up believing this was the reality.”
+In a controversial article titled ‘Are the Malvinas really ours?’ published in La Nación on the 14th February, Argentine historian Luis Alberto Romero wrote that: “We have outlined [the frontiers of the Argentine territory] so many times at school that we ended up believing this was the reality.”

 The Origins of Territorial Nationalism

 The words of Vicente Palermo help give a framework to Escudé’s studies.
-Palermo explains that Argentine education policies root back to the massive plan of immigration from Europe ordered by the liberal elites at the end of 19th century to provide the country with a larger workforce.
+Palermo explains that Argentine education policies are rooted in the massive plan of immigration from Europe ordered by the liberal elites at the end of 19th century to provide the country with a larger workforce.

 “From 1880, timid education policies were turned into a powerful apparatus of free, compulsory, public education,” Palermo elucidates.
 “Given the large quantity of foreigners in the country, education is quite nationalistic, featuring a strong element of identification with national symbols and the official history.
 It is visible in this galloping love for flags; marches and anthems sung everyday while raising the flag.”